Franck Idumbo-Muzambo

 Franck Idumbo-Muzambo (born 23 June 2002) is a Belgian professional footballer who plays as a forward or a winger for Ústí nad Labem in the Czech National Football League.

 Club career

 Idumbo-Muzambo made his debut for OH Leuven on 10 April 2023 when he was subbed on for Nathan Opoku with about 20 minutes to play in a home match against Mechelen.

 On 25 August 2025, Idumbo-Muzambo signed a one-year contract with Czech National Football League club Ústí nad Labem with an option for another year.
+End of November 2025, Idumbo-Muzambo extended his contract by signing for another two seasons, until the summer of 2028.

 International career

 Born in Belgium, Idumbo-Muzambo is of the Democratic Republic of the Congo descent.
 He is a youth international for Belgium, having played up to the Belgium U18s.